 STEP 7: FINISHING TOUCHES

 Now it’s time to install the shower faucet and the shower door/curtain.
-We decided on a glass door and did have a professional company install the glass.
+We decided on a glass door but we had a professional company install the glass.

 And that was my experience tiling a shower for the first time.
-I hope that this will help you tile your shower too!
+I hope that this will motivate you to tile your shower too!